zijianhuang/WcfNfRealWorld/Readme.md

 [WCF for the Real World, Not Hello World](https://www.codeproject.com/Articles/627240/WCF-for-the-Real-World-Not-Hello-World) is an article published in 2012.
-This repository is based on the download source of the article which is now upgrated for .NET Framework 4.8.
+This repository is based on the download source of the article which is now upgrated for .NET Framework 4.8, accompanied by article "[WCF for the Real World, Not Hello World -- Revisited in the .NET Core Landscape](https://www.codeproject.com/Tips/5372963/WCF-for-the-Real-World-Not-Hello-World-Revisited-i)"

 When establishing a localhost:8998 Website in local IIS, please make sure "WCF Services / HTTP Activation" is enabled: